Chapter 26 : Off-kilter

 Cooper was wearing a fedora, a cigarette dangling lazily out of his mouth.
 Stuck to the lapel of his pinstripe blazer was a red rose.
-Obviously, he was dressed as a mafia member.
+He had dressed as a mafia member, one of the Godfather characters.
 And while I would normally find a costume like that to be laughably stupid...
 Right now, it was downright terrifying.

 Because I knew what Cooper was capable of.
-And it was definitely very mafia-esque.
+And it was definitely very Godfather-esque.

 I stared at him, jutting my chin out in a half-arsed attempt at defiance.
 “No, actually, I don’t.”

-He gave a harsh, quiet laugh that made my stomach clench.
-“Oh ickle Aggy, so sweet and naive.
-Don’t you realize?
+He gave a quiet laugh that made my stomach clench.
+“For a Slytherin, you sure are naive.
+Don’t you realize, Agatha?
 Your brother might be safe for now, but that doesn’t mean you are.”

 Cooper glowered, his face turning scarily dark.
-For a strange, fleeting moment, I thought he was going to scream.
-Or hit me.
+He glanced angrily between Potter and I. It was plainly evident that he did not want to pick a fight around Potter, and for a strange, fleeting moment, he looked like he was about to scream.
+Or hit one of us.
 But he simply gave me a scathing look that made the hairs on the back of my neck stand up, and then turned around to walk away.

 It was a lightening fast movement.
-One second, Potter was standing across from me, looking calm and unfazed, the next, he had Cooper against the wall, his hands around his neck, expression contorted with fury.
+One second, Potter was standing across from me as we bantered, the next, the small smirk had slid off his face and he had Cooper against the wall, expression contorted with fury.

-“What did you just say?” he growled.
-Cooper gave a half-yelp, struggling for air, but it was no use.
+“What did you just say?” he said, voice tight.
+Cooper gave a half-yelp, struggling to escape, but it was no use.

 My heart leaped in my chest.
-Never before had I seen Potter look so scarily serious.
-His eyes were glowing, his jaw set in stone.
-“Shit!
-Potter!
-Don’t!”
+Never before had I seen Potter look so serious.
+He was glowering, his jaw set in stone.
+“Potter!"
 I blurted out, not knowing what else to say.
 But it was like he hadn’t even heard me.
-I stood uselessly to the side, not knowing what to do or say, whether I should stop this or just stand by and let my archenemy throttle the living shit out of...well, my other archenemy.
+I stood uselessly to the side, not knowing whether I should stop this or just stand by and let my archenemy throttle the living shit out of...
+Well, my other archenemy.

-“You even look at her the wrong way, and I will fucking kill you,” Potter said matter-of-factly, and it was the calmness, the complete practical tone in his voice, that made it so freaking terrifying.
+“You even look at her the wrong way, and I will fucking kill you,” Potter said matter-of-factly, and it was the calmness, the completely practical tone in his voice, that made him so freaking terrifying.

 “Why so protective of the little whore, Potter?
 She putting out for you?”